scolecite/mica-gd355/lectures/proj-responsive-poster.md

 # Project: Responsive Poster

 Responsive web design is an approach to web design that makes web pages render well on a variety of devices and window or screen sizes. (from [Wikipedia](https://en.wikipedia.org/wiki/Responsive_web_design)) We will apply the same concpet to poster design to create a poster that works on multiple screen sizes and proportions.
+This is our first step into computational design in which we use rules to design a system that